balazs-bamer/UDBGraph/README.md

 * Outgoing edge
 * Undirected edge

 Managing these sets must be efficient for just a few edges as well as for thousands of edges.
-I implement a growable open-addressing hash table for each set.
+I've implemented a growable open-addressing hash table for each set.
 The hash table algorithm is designed such that
 * It uses space more efficiently than linked-list hash tables.
 * It uses double hashing to distribute the keys as evenly as possible - this implies the hash table size to be a prime.
 These primes are pre-calculated and placed along the geometric series a[n] = 2^(1/4 + n/2).
 * If no reallocation occours, adding or removing a key involves at most two UpscaleDB records.
 This is very important since every edge insertion or deletion involves two node modifications.